devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Weakening: a concept C weakens a concept C', whenever C' refines C.

-Well formed datum: if and only if that datum represents an abstract entity.
+Well-formed datum: if and only if that datum represents an abstract entity.